 top of page

-History of St. Michael Catholic Church
+History of St. Michael Parish

 It began in 1942 in the most modest of circumstances, a parish situated in an old dormitory on a lightly wooded lot on the north side of Marquette.
 Formation of the new parish had been announced on Easter Sunday by Bishop Francis J. Magner.
 A few days later, on April 12, 1942, Monsignor Joseph L. Zryd, the founding pastor, and 200 energetic men met in the unused wooden dormitory to begin planning for opening the new parish.
 Considerable remodeling was needed on the leaky four-story structure, built in 1900 when Northern Normal College was just one year old.
 The "dormitory property" had been acquired back in 1919 by a Marquette native, the Most Reverend Joseph G. Pinten.
-He turned it over to the diocese on two conditions: that the new parish be named after
+He turned it over to the diocese on two conditions: that the new parish be named after St. Michael, the protector of the Church, and that parishioners build a school to be staffed by the Sisters of St. Joseph of Carondolet.

 In May 1942, the parish committee and contractor Franz Menze set to work on renovating the building.
-Despite wartime shortages, the work was done and first Masses were celebrated in
+Despite wartime shortages, the work was done and first Masses were celebrated in St. Michael Church on September 6, 1942, with the solemn dedication coming on October 4.

 In 1991, the parish school fully consolidated with Bishop Baraga School to form the Father Marquette Catholic Central School System, offering a total kindergarten through eighth grade Catholic education with an enrollment of about 300 students.
 The St. Michael building houses grades five through eight.

-St. Michael Christian Service Fund.
+In the mid 1990's, St. Michael's became a "tithing" parish.
+A portion of the monthly ordinary parish income is placed into the St. Michael Christian Service Fund.
 These funds are distributed by the Pastoral Council to situations of need, as part of parish outreach to the community and world beyond.
 This tithe is an expression of the parish's gratitude to God for all the blessings God constantly pours out upon this community.

-List of Priests Serving
+History of Priests Serving at St. Michael Parish

 Pastors

-1942-1951: Rt.
+Rt.
 Rev. Msgr.
 Joseph L. Zryd

-1951-1955: Rev. Robert J. Cordy
+Rev. Robert J. Cordy

 1955-1960

-1960-1963: Rev. Patrick W. Frankard
+Rev. Patrick W. Frankard

-1963-1971: Rt.
+Rt.
 Rev. Msgr.
 Arnold L. Casanova

-1981-1983: Rev. Lawrence T. Gauthier (co-pastor)
+Rev. Lawrence T. Gauthier (co-pastor)

-1985-1986: Rev. Vincent L. Ouellette
+Rev. Vincent L. Ouellette

-1986-1988: Rev. Paul J. Nomellini
+Rev. Paul J. Nomellini

-1988-1995: Rev. John J. Shiverski
+Rev. John J. Shiverski

-1995-2009: Rev. Msgr.
+Rev. Msgr.
 John E.(Jed) Patrick

-2009-2014: Rev. Larry VanDamme
+Rev. Larry VanDamme

-2014-Present: Rev. Gregory P. Heikkala
+Rev. Gregory P. Heikkala

 Associate Pastors